devutmani/devutmani/README.md

 ## 🚀 About Me
-# Hi, I'm Dev Kumar 👋
+* Hi👋, I'm Dev Kumar

 I'm passionate about building intelligent systems and using AI to solve real-world problems.
 Currently, I’m pursuing my Bachelor’s in Artificial Intelligence at FAST NUCES, honing my skills in Python, Data Structures & Algorithms, Object-Oriented Programming, and core AI concepts.